RoadieHQ/backstage-plugin-aws-auth/README.md

 Backend plugin that generates temporary credentials in order to perform requests to aws services from backstage's frontend

-## Usage
+## Example usage

-This is how you set api keys when using aws sdk:
+This is an example how you set api keys in your frontend application when using aws sdk:

 ```js
 async function generateCredentials(backendUrl: string) {